ArmitaKazemiNajafabadi/Adversarial-Inverse-Reinforcement-Learning/README.md

 See [examples/quickstart.py](examples/quickstart.py) for an example script that loads CartPole-v1 demonstrations and trains BC, GAIL, and AIRL models on that data.

-### Density reward baseline

-We also implement a density-based reward baseline.
-You can find an [example notebook here](docs/tutorials/7_train_density.ipynb).

 # Citations (BibTeX)